 - The Membership year runs from January 1st to December 31st.
 New Members shall pay the annual fee on a monthly pro-rata basis until the end of the current year, starting on the month when their Membership has been approved as provided for in Article 5 para.
 (1).
 If a Membership is approved between July and December, new Members shall pay the annual fee on a monthly pro-rata basis until the end of the following year.

 - Membership fees will be due on demand for payment and shall be paid within 30 days.

 Article 5: Beginning and End of Membership

-- Full membership and Associate membership commences upon appointment by the Board (see Article 15 para.
+- Full membership, Associate membership and Honorary membership commences upon appointment by the Board (see Article 15 para.
 (2)).

 - Full membership and Associate membership ceases on the date on which a member resigns, or is removed, from his or her functions as provided for in Article 15 para.
 (3).

-- Full members and Associate members may resign from the Association at any time by notifying the secretariat in writing.
+- Full members, Associate members and Honorary members may resign from the Association at any time by notifying the secretariat in writing.
 Resigning members have no rights against the assets of the Association.